LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/these-days-have-been-rough.md

 for we are so sad and cold,

-that in cold we are burning;
+that in cold is where we're burning;

 that's our new disease, my brothers;